 "What do you mean?"

-"I know you think you've figured everything out but that was you thirty years ago.
-This is you thirty years later.
-You might have a different view of things now.
+"I know you think you've figured everything out, but that was you thirty years ago.
+Now it’s thirty years later.
+You might have a different view of things today.

 I smiled at that.
 "You'd think, duh.”

 I don’t know why, but I agreed to do it.

 I thought a good place to begin was with something that happened around fifteen years ago.

 I didn't realize once I started writing, I wouldn't be able to stop.